 As a native of Africa, likely purchased out of Maryland in 1776, “Dick, aged 50” as identified in a 1780 state-required legal filing, was the oldest among 25 slaves registered by the foundry owner.
 On April 17, 1796, at the age of 66, Governor Dick escaped.
 No solid evidence of his return has been found.

 Between the years of 1934 and 1940, Mr. and Mrs. Clarence Schock of Mount Joy purchased 1105 acres of the “Governor Dick” mountain.
 As early as 1936, Clarence made the mountain available to the public.

-Clarence had started Schock Independent Oil Company with his father that had grown to have 14 wholesale plants and a dozen gasoline service stations.
+Clarence started Schock Independent Oil Company with his father, and it had grown to have 14 wholesale plants and a dozen gasoline service stations.
 He believed that after making provisions for his family, his estate should go for the general welfare of the public.
 In 1941 he converted his business into a trust and provided that, except for a modest living for himself and his wife, its income should go to public schools in the districts served by his company.

 Clarence passed away May 30, 1955.
 He had created a Deed of Trust for the Governor Dick property and the Mount Joy School District, now Donegal School District, was the first trustee.
 The land was "in trust forever as a playground and public park."
 In 1998 Lebanon County & the SICO Foundation were appointed trustees.
 A board of six directors was appointed to oversee the property.
 Since 2016, Lebanon County has been the sole trustee.

 Because of Mr. Schock, we ALL have a beautiful place in which to roam!